‘Game Of Thrones’ Season 8 Leaked Script Debunked? HBO Boss Reveals How They Plan To Keep The Ending A Secret

 Currently, there are also several versions of the end in the alleged Game of Thrones Season 8 leaked script on the internet, including one that reveals how Jon and Daenerys’ love story is doomed.
 There is also one version that reveals who Azor Ahai really is and who will end the Long Night by slaying the Night King.

-Bloys is the boss of programming in the company but his statement won’t always be the truth as Entertainment Weekly reported how the company nor showrunners haven’t confirmed nor denied what he said about the endings.
+Bloys is the boss of programming in the company, but his statement won’t always be the truth as Entertainment Weekly reported how neither the company nor showrunners haven’t confirmed or denied what he said about the endings.

 In fact, executive producer Dan Weiss refused to say anything at all about what strategies they plan to use in an interview with EW in June to avoid guesses and spoilers like the Game of Thrones Season 8 leaked script that emerged in August.